 Banned Books Week is an annual celebration of the freedom to read granted by the First Amendment of the United States Constitution highlights the many debates and legal struggles over these rights in the past.Those continue in the present day when books are challenged at public and school libraries.
 In a Washington Post interview, James La Rue, executive director of the American Library Association's Office of Intellectual Freedom in 2018 and 2019, put it this way: “There are so many places like in rural communities where you say, ‘Well, the book isn’t banned.
 It’s still been published.
 It’s still available on Amazon.
 It’s still in a bookstore.’
 But let’s say you’re a young gay kid, and you go to your library, and David Levithan’s ‘Two Boys Kissing’ has been removed, and so you don’t know that it’s there.
 You don’t have a credit card to get it from Amazon.
 You can’t hop in a car if you’re 14 years old and drive to a bookstore.
 So the ban is not a trivial thing.
 It’s a deliberate suppression of a viewpoint that has real consequences for people.”
 La Rue points out to parents who challenge books to protect their children “If I say, ‘I don’t want my child to read this,’ you have the right to do that.
 But when you try to remove it from the library, you’re saying that other people’s children don’t have the right to read it.”

 Welcome to the Cañada College Library!
 We can help you find information for your class assignments from many different sources, including Books, Articles, and Websites.

-Out of the many books in the 2016 Library of Congress exhibit of "Books That Shaped America", almost one-third of them had been banned or challenged in libraries at some point.
+Of the books in the Library of Congress exhibit of "Books That Shaped America", almost one-third had been banned or challenged in libraries.
 Some still are today.
 Among them are these titles in our library: